Home

 Once you have him switched over you can continue mixing the pellets with his seed or...

-As long as you've got all that canary seed left over plant it in a container for growing canary grass...Keep it moist and warm, with plenty of light and in a couple weeks whack off the top inch or so and feed that to your bird.
+As long as you've got all that seed left over plant it in a container for growing canary grass...Keep it moist and warm, with plenty of light and in a couple weeks whack off the top inch or so and feed that to your bird.
 He'll love it and he'll love you for it!

 Soaking or boiling your seed is a pleasurable treat that canaries love.
 See Soft Seed.